 Our tutors bring with them a wealth of experience as practising haematologists and Royal College of Pathologists examiners.

-This course is ideal if you are preparing for a range of exams including the FRCPath part 2 haematology, RCPA haematology and IBMS speciality exams.
+This course is ideal if you are preparing for various exams, including the FRCPath part 2 haematology, RCPA haematology and IBMS speciality exams.

 This is a case-based course, with each half-day covering a specific topic.